Jersey City Armory: Sports

-The former and current armories in Jersey City have played an important role in Hudson County and New Jersey's pugilist past, including the 1921 Dempsey – Carpentier world heavyweight championship at Boyle's Thirty Acres.
+The former and current armories in have played an important role in sports in Jersey City, and in Hudson County and New Jersey's pugilist past, which includes the 1921 Dempsey – Carpentier world heavyweight championship at Boyle's Thirty Acres.
 The current armory has hosted many bouts, including those with James J. Braddock, aka the Cinderella Man, Rubin "Hurricane" Carter, Sonny Liston and Chuck Wepner, aka the Bayonne Bleeder.
 In a 1979 fundraiser for the Jersey City Medical Center, then-Mayor of Jersey City, Thomas F. X. Smith, challenged Muhammad Ali to an exhibition bout, and went three rounds before a crowd of 8,000.
 In 2010, the first fight card returned to the Armory in three decades with the mixed martial arts Urban Conflict Championship.
 Trials for the World Professional Jiu-Jitsu Cup 2011 took place in February 2011.
 The armory hosted the "Fists of the Fighting Irish" pro boxing event in 2015.

 In the late 1950s and early 1960s, professional wrestling events were held featuring Antonino Rocca, Bobo Brazil, Buddy Rogers aka Nature Boy, the Fabulous Kangaroos, Bruno Sammartino and Johnny Valentine.
 Pro wrestling events produced by Jersey All Pro Wrestling have also occurred in the arena.

 From 1949 to 1953, the armory was home to Jersey Jolters of the National Roller Derby League.
 Manhattan based WPIX broadcast several team matches on television throughout the metropolitan area.

 The arena has hosted countless basketball games over the years, including those played by the former St. Anthony High School, ten-time winners of New Jersey's Tournament of Champions and considered the winningest high school basketball program with the most championships in United States history.
 The school's long-time Naismith Memorial Basketball Hall of Fame coach, Bob Hurley, was instrumental in bringing about the renewal of the basketball court and other renovations to the armory.